Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 ## Proxy

-`cc-proxy` is a daemon offering access to the VM [`agent`](https://github.com/clearcontainers/agent) to multiple `cc-shim` and `cc-runtime` clients.
+`cc-proxy` is a daemon offering access to the VM [`cc-agent`](https://github.com/clearcontainers/agent) to multiple `cc-shim` and `cc-runtime` clients.
 Only a single instance of `cc-proxy` per host is necessary as it can be used for several different VMs.
 Its main role is to:
-- Arbitrate access to the `agent` control channel between all the `cc-runtime` instances and the `cc-shim` ones.
+- Arbitrate access to the `cc-agent` control channel between all the `cc-runtime` instances and the `cc-shim` ones.
-- Route the I/O streams and signals between the various `cc-shim` instances and the `agent`.
+- Route the I/O streams and signals between the various `cc-shim` instances and the `cc-agent`.

 `cc-proxy` API is available through a single socket for all `cc-shim` and `cc-runtime` instances to connect to. `cc-proxy` can be configured to use a UNIX or a TCP socket, and by default